innovationmerge/DailyCodeHub2020/README.md

 Day 152 - Python | Debug Python code with more context using icecream instead of print

 Day 153 - Python | Debug Python code with logging using icecream

+Day 154 - Linux | Convert a file from UTF-8 to ASCII//TRANSLIT Encoding using Linux iconv

+Day 155 - Linux | Convert a file from utf-16le to utf-8 Encoding using Linux iconv

+Day 156 - Linux | Encode file data to base64 using Linux base64

+Day 157 - Linux | Decode file data from base64 encoding using Linux base64

+Day 158 - Linux | Convert a audio file from mp3 to ogg using Linux ffmpeg

+Day 159 - Linux | Convert a video file from mp4 to webm using Linux ffmpeg

+Day 160 - Linux | Convert a video file from mp4 to mkv using Linux ffmpeg